-Raised intake structures for the Tarbela Dam 4th Tunnel (left) and 3rd Tunnel (right) behind a cofferdam formed from natural rock (below) and concrete (above and in the process of demolition), prior to screen fitting.
+Raised intake structures under construction for the Tarbela Dam 3rd and 4th Tunnel behind a cofferdam formed from natural rock (below) and concrete (above).

 The new wave of pumped storage hydropower (PSH) projects is also a reason why new Inlet/Outlet structures are being conceived.
 Many of these projects are using existing bodies of water for either their upper or lower reservoir (usually it's the lower reservoir).
 In some cases, where the reservoir can be drawn down, it is possible to build these structures in the dry.
 However, there are many cases where it is not possible to draw the water level down sufficiently, which gives a situation where inlet/outlet structures need to be constructed behind cofferdams or using other techniques.